yacitus/SSAuction/frontend/README.md

 ## Known Bugs
+- the "Expires In" time is reset if the team with the current high bid changes their hidden max bid
 - bid buttons have a dark outline (still focused?) after the modal is closed
 - have to refresh (more than once) to display buttons in Auction page Bids table if sign out and sign back in on that page